JohnScolaro/personal-website/posts/a-holiday-to-nozawa-onsen.md

 ![A photo from the inside of the restaurant "Restaurant".](/images/blog/a-holiday-to-nozawa-onsen/restaurant.jpg)

 If you want a louder more social atmophere, we can recommend [Food Village Kongou](https://maps.app.goo.gl/zHfQk3L7XArcDFnJ7) which is a loud and warm food hall with ~5 different Japanese food options + ample seating.
-The selection is large so you're bound to find something tasty, and it's cheaper and taster than most options I found in town.
+The selection is large so you're bound to find something tasty, and it's cheaper and tastier than most options I found in town.

 ![A photo of the outside of the food hall.](/images/blog/a-holiday-to-nozawa-onsen/food_hall.jpg)